miksrv/indi-rollroof-controller/README.md

 1. Flash the firmware to your arduino using the arduino ide.
 2. Build and install the driver on the machine running indi server.

-For compile in Ubuntu need to install `cmake`:
+For compile in Ubuntu need to install `cmake` and libraries for INDI develop:

 ```
 sudo apt-get update
-sudo apt-get install cmake
+sudo apt-get install cmake libindi-dev libnova-dev
 ```

 ## Install in INDI web manager